 If you still have questions on case interview preparation, leave them in the comments below.
 We’ll ask our My Consulting Offer coaches and get back to you with answers.

-Also, we have tons of other articles diving into the things you need to know to get an offer from one of the top consulting firms.
+We have tons of other articles to help you get an offer from one of the top consulting firms.
 Check out our pages on:

 Help with Case Study Interview Preparation